What Are White Blood Cells?

 Monocytes.
 They have a longer lifespan than many white blood cells and help to break down bacteria.

 Lymphocytes.
-They create antibodies to defend against bacteria, viruses, and other potentially
+They create antibodies to fight against bacteria, viruses, and other potentially harmful

 Neutrophils.
 They kill and digest bacteria and fungi.
 They are the most numerous type of white